namanratra/Reinforcement-Learning-Cartpole-Problem/README.md

 # Reinforcement-Learning-Cartpole-Problem

 Here we try to use reinforcement learning to solve the cartpole problem.
-(Here is a link for more detailed cartpole problem https://gsurma.medium.com/cartpole-introduction-to-reinforcement-learning-ed0eb5b58288 )

-We try around 35 different combinations of parameters for the solution of the cartpole problem.
+Description

 As the image below shows, the goal of the agent is to balance a verticle rod on the top of the car.
 This position is unstable and that is the main reason for the difficulty.